 Anti-inflammatory action

-Vitamin C helps encourage anti-inflammatory action when it is applied to the skin.
-Its anti-inflammatory properties include the ability to heal wounds and prevention of post-inflammatory hyper pigmentation.2 Vitamin C is known for its excellent safety profile and is becoming increasingly popular for its use in photo ageing, hyper pigmentation, tissue inflammation, and promotion of tissue healing.2 Â
+Vitamin C also has anti-inflammatory properties when applied to the skin.
+Its anti-inflammatory properties include the ability to heal wounds and prevention of post-inflammatory hyperpigmentation.2 Vitamin C is known for its excellent safety profile and is becoming increasingly popular for its use in photo ageing, hyper pigmentation, tissue inflammation, and promotion of tissue healing.2

 Other Benefits

 Vitamin C has a variety of other benefits that can help protect your skin.
-Even though vitamin C cannot protect skin like an SPF can, it can minimize the damage caused by sun exposure.2Â It performs this function by neutralizing free radicals created in the skin after sun damage.
+Even though vitamin C cannot protect skin like an SPF can, it can minimize the damage caused by sun exposure.2 IIt performs this function by neutralizing free radicals created in the skin after sun damage.
+By helping reduce oxidative stress, antioxidants like vitamin C can also support the skin’s ability to maintain balance when exposed to daily environmental stressors.

 Vitamin E serves an important function in preserving the skin.
 Here are some of the top reasons to choose vitamin E in your skincare routine.